Expert-elicitation method for non-parametric joint priors using normalizing flows: Introduction

 The methods introduced so far that use this \emph{simulation-based} approach focus on learning independent, parametric priors $p(\theta \mid \lambda)$, parameterized by a set of prior hyperparameters $\lambda$ \citep{hartmann2020flexible,da2019prior,manderson2023translating}.
 While assuming \emph{independent} priors for model parameters can be reasonable in some cases due to theoretical considerations or model constraints, this approach may not be sufficient for more complex or high-dimensional problems \citep{gelman2017prior,gelman2020bayesian,simpson2017penalising}.
 In such cases, it becomes important to account for the \emph{joint distribution} of model parameters to capture dependencies and interactions that reflect the underlying structure more accurately.
 Similarly, the use of \emph{parametric} prior distribution families can be well-justified in some cases, but may lead to model misspecification in others, prompting the need for \emph{non-parametric} approaches.
 Elicitation methods that focus on non-parametric priors are less studied, but examples include the use of Gaussian processes \citep{oakley2007uncertainty} and quantile-parameterized distributions \citep{perepolkin2023quantile,perepolkin2024hybrid}.

 Building in particular on the work of \citet{hartmann2020flexible,da2019prior,manderson2023translating}, we previously introduced a simulation-based framework with a highly modular structure that closely aligns with the elicitation process described by \citet{garthwaite2005statistical}.
 The advantage of this modular structure is its flexibility, allowing for easy adaptation to different types of methods.
 In our previous work \citep{bockting2023simulation}, we demonstrated how to use this framework to learn parametric prior distributions for the model parameters.
 In this paper, we show how the same simulation-based framework can be used to learn flexible (i.e., non-parametric) joint priors for the model parameters with only minor adjustments to the workflow.
 In both approaches, we employ mini-batch stochastic gradient descent as the optimization method.
-However, our framework supports different optimization methods thanks to its modular design.

 \paragraph{Main Contributions} Our motivation is two-fold: First, we aim to promote the development of a unifying, highly modular framework that supports a wide range of prior elicitation methods.
 We believe that such a framework would benefit both users and developers of prior elicitation methods by providing structure and clarity in a field currently populated with numerous coexisting methods, which can make comparisons challenging.
 Second, we want to demonstrate how our simulation-based framework, introduced in \citet{bockting2023simulation}, can serve as a flexible approach for learning either parametric or non-parametric, as well as independent or joint, priors with only minor adjustments.
 While our previous work focused on learning parametric, independent priors, the present work emphasizes learning non-parametric, joint priors.